maxpeng/umock_c_example/readme.md

 # umock_c Example

-This is an example of using [Azure/umock-c: A pure C mocking library](https://github.com/Azure/umock-c) to mock C files for unit test.
+This is an example about using [Azure/umock-c: A pure C mocking library](https://github.com/Azure/umock-c) to mock C files for unit test.